bonitasoft/bonita-doc/md/profileCreation.md

 ```
 However, profiles in a given file of profiles are totally **independent**.

-Default profiles belong to the file `default_profiles.xml`.
+Default profiles (Administrator, Process Manager, and User) belong to the file `default_profiles.xml`.
 This file can only contain default profiles.
 It cannot be renamed or deleted.
 Neither can be the default profiles within: only the mapping between default profiles and entities of the organization can be edited.